 Remote Desktop is one of the rich features of Windows 10 which enables users to remotely connect to computer devices.
 With the help of an internet connection, users can share their desktop screen with any other computer device located remotely.
 Here are some guides that I have written on RDP, how to allow saved credentials for RDP connection, how to remove saved RDP credentials entries in Windows 10, and please visit the following link for more articles on RDP.
+Here are some articles I have written relating to Active Directory; How to set up a Domain Controller, what is Active Directory Forest, Trees, Domain and Sites, how to install and configure Active Directory Certificate Services, how to set up Azure AD Tenant and methods for integrating Azure Active Directory with on-premise Active Directory.

 Sometimes this Remote Desktop Feature will not work correctly for multiple reasons as described below